Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 # Software Carbon Intensity (SCI) Specification (v.Alpha)

+> Rex: The [ISO House Style](https://www.iso.org/ISO-house-style.html) states, "Use an impersonal tone.
+Avoid “I”, “we”, “you” and other personal pronouns."
+This means getting rid of "you" and "your", for example.

 ## Scope

 This document, the Software Carbon Intensity technical specification, describes a methodology for calculating the rate of carbon emissions for a software system.
 The purpose of the score is to increase awareness and transparency of an applications sustainability credentials.
 The score will help software practitioners make better, evidence-based, decisions during system design, development, and deployment, that will ultimately minimize carbon emissions.
 A reliable, consistent, fair and comparable measure allows targets to be defined during development and progress to be tracked.